nickeubank/unifyingdatascience/docs/html/_sources/index.rst.txt

 To achieve this second learning goal, over the course of the semester students will develop their own data science projects in small teams.
 These projects will be developed incrementally over the course of the semester with instructor guidance.
 By the end of the semester, students will have picked a topic area, developed a (tractable) question, decided what an answer to that question would actually look like, developed a work plan for generating that answer, and executed and presented their project, and then iterated the project based on feedback from their initial presentation.

-As this course is primarily designed for students in the MIDS program, it will assume familiarity with statistical modeling (basic statistics, linear regression, logistitic regression, model selection) and the basics of both supervised and unsupervised machine learning.
+As this course is primarily designed for students in the MIDS program, it will assume familiarity with statistical modeling (basic statistics, linear regression, logistic regression, model selection) and the basics of both supervised and unsupervised machine learning.
 The goal of this course will not be to teach these topics, but rather to help *contextualize* them.

 Of the three types of questions we will cover, methods for answering causal questions will receive the greatest attention.
 This course assumes no familiarity with causal inference, and will cover everything from the basic problem of causal inference to experiments, and to the range of tools available for making causal inferences from observational data.